Amtrak paint schemes: "Day 1" livery

 EMD E8 No. 4316 and coach 1589 were painted for display in New York when Amtrak began service in May 1971; they saw later use on the Broadway Limited.
 The locomotive was painted black; the Chevron "pointless arrow" logo on each side wrapped around the front with blue and white safety stripes.
+The coach has a wide blue window stripe with a large Amtrak logo near one end.
 Amtrak has retroactively referred to this paint scheme as the "Day 1" livery.

 40th anniversary heritage units

 For Amtrak's 40th anniversary in 2011, the railroad painted four P42DC Genesis locomotives with special heritage unit liveries honoring the Phase I through Phase IV paint schemes.
 From January through April 2011, Amtrak's Beech Grove Shops outside Indianapolis repainted the units and sent them north on the Hoosier State to Chicago, where they were cycled into regular service on other routes.
 The Anniversary locomotives were selected from units scheduled for repainting or recent wreck rebuilds.
 The first repainted locomotive was No. 145 in Phase III paint, which led the Capitol Limited on January 30, 2011.
 Three other locomotives followed: Nos.
 156 in Phase I, 66 in Phase II, and 184 in Phase IV.
-P42DC No. 130 was painted in the Phase II livery after No. 66 was damaged beyond repair.
+Other locomotives, beginning with P42DC No. 130 in Phase II livery in 2016, were repainted to replace heritage units that were damaged in collisions.

 The 40th Anniversary Exhibit Train consisted of P40DC locomotive No. 822, NPCU No. 406, modified Budd 10-6 heritage sleeper/Crew Dorm No. 10020 Pacific Bend, three heritage baggage cars used to house exhibits, and Amfleet cafe car No. 85999, used as a gift shop.
 The whole train was painted in Phase III.